sjg20/u-boot-concept/doc/develop/devicetree/dt_update.rst

 for passing information *into* firmware instead of from firmware to the Operating System.
 Also, while Linux has a (sometimes extremely long) command line, U-Boot does not support this.
 The devicetree provides a more structured approach in any case.
+Upstreaming of this node (as /options) has begun as of November 2021.

 Devicetree in another project
 -----------------------------

-In some cases U-Boot receive its devicetree at runtime from a program that calls it.
+In some cases U-Boot receives its devicetree at runtime from a program that calls it.
 For example ARM's Trusted Firmware A (`TF-A`_) may have a devicetree that it passes to U-Boot.
 This overrides any devicetree build by U-Boot.
 When packaging the firmware, the U-Boot devicetree may in fact be left out if it can be guaranteed that it will receive one from another project.

 In this case, the devicetree in the other project must track U-Boot's use of device tree, for the following reasons: